apache/airflow/IMAGES.rst

 .. code-block:: bash

-  breeze build-prod-image --python 3.7 --additional-extras=jdbc --additional-python-deps="pandas" \
+  breeze prod-image build --python 3.7 --additional-extras=jdbc --additional-python-deps="pandas" \
       --additional-dev-apt-deps="gcc g++" --additional-runtime-apt-deps="default-jre-headless"

 You can customize more aspects of the image - such as additional commands executed before apt dependencies